WopKatan/react-bootstrap/README.md

 ## Local setup

-Yarn is the our package manager of choice here.
+Yarn is the package manager of choice here.
 Check out setup instructions [here](https://yarnpkg.com/en/docs/install) if you don't have it installed already.
 After that you can run `yarn run bootstrap` to install all the needed dependencies.